aruj1207/CS253-Assignment-1-Car-Rental-System-in-C-/README.md

 IMPORTANT NOTES:
 The password of the manager/admin is A ( Just Capital A ).
-The password of the all the initial employees and customer are like password#n where n is the user ID.
+The password of the all the initial employees and customer are like password#{n} where n is the user ID.
 For example , Password for Customer with userid=1 is "password1". similarly password for employee with userid=102 is "password102".
+Rating would be from -5 to 5.
+Depending on the conditions of the car and timely return.
+If there is some error with password or name of a user , the user should contact the admin to fix or change his details.

+IMPORTANT FUNCTIONALITIES:
+You need to run the code simultaneously.
+**If you log out of system and erase the files ; the files would be new the next time you would write .
+It would be from start , with initial 5 employees and 5 customers as predefined.**
+New txt files will be added if you add new users.
+Txt files will be deleted if you delete existing users.
+The Bill for customer is with no discount ; while for employee is with 15% discount.
+Manager is only 1 , but class has been made properly for the manager.(It was not defined properly in the Problem Statement leading to confusion)

+The number of total cars allowed to rent is 3 for employees and 2 for customers.

+The customer and employee record/ rating should be >= 1 to obtain a car , else they will not be able to rent cars.

 1. Classes: